Ecca Vandal (album)

-Ecca Vandal is the eponymous debut studio album by Australian rapper Ecca Vandal, released on 20 October 2017 by Dew Process.
+Ecca Vandal is the debut studio album by Australian rapper Ecca Vandal, released on 20 October 2017 by Dew Process.
 It was co-produced by Vandal and Kidnot, it also featured extra vocals from Dennis Lyxzén, Jason Aalon Butler, and local talent Sampa the Great.

 Promotion

 On 28 September 2017, Ecca Vandal announced the release date of her debut album and a 10-date national tour for it going from 3–25 November.
 Across Australia she performed her album in Fremantle, Adelaide, Newcastle, Sydney, Wollongong, Gold Coast, Coolum, Brisbane, Ballarat, and finished in her hometown of Melbourne.
 In December, she made her UK tour debut supporting Frank Carter & The Rattlesnakes performing in Bristol, Birmingham, Manchester, Glasgow, Nottingham, Norwich, London.
 She then returned home to perform at the 2017 Falls Music & Arts Festival in Lorne, Marion Bay, Byron Bay, and Fremantle again.

 Writing and composition

 All songs were written and co-produced by Vandal and Kidnot, she collaborated with Dennis Lyxzén of Refused, Jason Aalon Butler of Letlive, and local talent Sampa the Great.
 Her music style portrayed in the album has been described as a mix of rock, hip hop, and pop.
 It was also described as a punk anthem and incorporating the soul genre into the mix.